mayadata-io/culture/process/development.md

 - The developer will be responsible for interacting with the end-users using his/her features, helping them and gathering feedback and feeding it back into the system

 # Coding guidelines

 - All developers should strive towards managing highest standards of coding because at MayaData, we believe - **Code is marketing**
 - Both for open source repositories and closed source repositories should follow commenting the code while developing for better readability.
 - Every PR is provided with detailed comments about why a change is made

+## Code reviews

+TBD : Can we include (somehow someway) these tips? https://drive.google.com/file/d/1ROZA9yKpEa8suiqVXtPO0IJtqa95SOjE/view